kmarkiv/kmarkiv.github.io/README.md

 ### About Me

-I recently graduated with a Ph.D. candidate from the school of Computer Science at Carnegie Mellon.
+I am a postdoctoral fellow at Saarland University, advised by Prof. [Ingmar Weber](https://ingmarweber.de/).
 I specialize in Human-Computer Interaction for Development (HCI4D).

+I recently graduated with a Ph.D. from Carnegie Mellon School of Computer Science.
 Prof. [Amy Ogan](https://www.amyogan.com/) and Prof. [Tim Brown](https://www.africa.engineering.cmu.edu/about/contact/directory/bios/brown-tim.html) were my amazing advisors.
-We work on building and evaluating low-cost technology to support teachers in low-resource contexts.
+We worked on building and evaluating low-cost technology to support teachers in low-resource contexts.

-I recently passed my thesis defense.
 Here is the draft of my [thesis document]({{site.thesis_link}}).

 I aspire to be a friendly neighborhood HCI/ICTD citizen.